 If a chart, table, or chemical formula is amended and it spans two columns of the patent, it should not be split.
 Rather, the chart, table, or chemical formula should be provided in its entirety as part of the column of the patent to which it pertains, in order to provide a continuity of the description.
 When doing so, the chart, table, or chemical formula may extend beyond the width of the column.
 Change in only a part of a word or chemical formula is not permitted.
 Entire words or chemical formulas must be shown as being changed.
 Deletion of a chemical formula should be shown by brackets which are substantially larger and darker than any in the formula.

-Where a terminal disclaimer was filed in the application for the patent to be reissued, a copy of that terminal disclaimer is not needed in the reissue application file. ** > To identify this information, the "Final SPRE Review" form will be filled in at the appropriate point and scanned into the file for the reissue application that is maintained in IFW. <
+Where a terminal disclaimer was filed in the application for the patent to be reissued, a copy of that terminal disclaimer is not needed in the reissue application file.
+To identify this information, an internal review form will be filled out at the appropriate point and placed into the file for the reissue application.

 Twice reissued patent:

 Examples of the form for a twice-reissued patent are found in Re.
 23,558 and Re.
 28,488.
 Double underlining and double bracketing are used in the second reissue application, while bold-faced type and double bracketing appear in the printed patent (the second reissue patent) to indicate further insertions and deletions, respectively, in the second reissue patent.

 When a copy of a first reissue patent is used as the specification of a second reissue application (filed as a reissue of a reissue), additions made by the first reissue will already be printed in italics, and should remain in such format.
 Thus, applicants need only present additions to the specification/claims in the second reissue application as double underlined text.
 Subject matter to be deleted from the first reissue patent should be presented in the second reissue application within sets of double brackets.